hding/XMLNamespaceStrip/README.md

-# XMLNamespaceStrip

-If you are doing marshal and unmarshal from xml to jaxb element without namespace in xml file
+# JAXB XML object marshalling and unmarshalling without namespace

+JAXB objects created from a schema with namespaces while xml requires no namespace when marshalling and unmarshalling.

+It requires JAVA 8